oapicf/pinterest-sdk/clients/go/generated/docs/ItemsBatchPostRequest.md

 ### NewItemsBatchPostRequest

-`func NewItemsBatchPostRequest(country Country, language Language, operation BatchOperation, items []ItemDeleteBatchRecord, ) *ItemsBatchPostRequest`
+`func NewItemsBatchPostRequest(country Country, language CatalogsItemsRequestLanguage, operation BatchOperation, items []ItemDeleteBatchRecord, ) *ItemsBatchPostRequest`

 NewItemsBatchPostRequest instantiates a new ItemsBatchPostRequest object This constructor will assign default values to properties that have it defined,